What Is a DEXA Scan?

 Anyone Who Wants a Baseline

 You cannot track what you have never measured.
-A single DEXA scan gives you a complete snapshot of your body composition that makes all future scans more meaningful.
+A single DEXA scan gives you a complete snapshot of your body composition and bone health that makes all future scans more meaningful.

 Is a DEXA Scan Safe?